Court allows Biden employer vaccine mandate to take effect

 South Carolina Attorney General Alan Wilson, who also is chairman of the Republican Attorneys General Association, said in a Twitter message Friday that he was confident the mandate could be stopped.

+The administration has estimated that the rule would save 6,500 lives and prevent 250,000 hospitalizations over six months.
+On Friday, the U.S. Department of Labor, which includes OSHA, said the 6th circuit’s ruling will allow the agency to implement “common-sense, science-based measures to keep workers safe and healthy during a deadly pandemic.”

-The rule is separate from other vaccine mandates announced by the Biden administration that apply to federal government contractors and workers in health care facilities that receive funding from Medicaid or Medicare.
-All the rules are under assault from conservatives and have been paused in at least some parts of the country.
+The vaccine rule for private employers is separate from other vaccine mandates announced by the Biden administration that apply to federal government contractors and workers in health care facilities that receive funding from Medicaid or Medicare.
+Those rules also are under assault from conservatives and have been paused in at least some parts of the country.